Froth flotation: The development of froth flotation

+In 1913, Mineral Separation acquired the patent for a differential flotation process, capable of reliably separating lead and zinc sulphide ores, held by Fleury James (Jim) Lyster (1872–1948), who perfected the technique, at the Broken Hill plant of Zinc Corporation.

 20th century

 Developments in the United States had been less than spectacular.
 Butters's failures, as well as others, was followed after 1904, with Scotsman Stanley MacQuisten's process (a surface tension based method), which was developed with a modicum of success in Nevada and Idaho, but this would not work when slimes were present, a major fault.
 Henry E. Wood of Denver had developed his flotation process along the same lines in 1907, patented 1911, with some success on molybdenum ores.
 For the most part, however, these were isolated attempts without fanfare for what can only be called marginal successes.

 In 1911, James M. Hyde, a former employee of Minerals Separation, Ltd., modified the Minerals Separation process and installed a test plant in the Butte and Superior Mill in Basin, Montana, the first such installation in the USA.
 In 1912, he designed the Butte & Superior zinc works, Butte, Montana, the first great flotation plant in America.
 Minerals Separation, Ltd., which had set up an office in San Francisco, sued Hyde for infringement as well as the Butte & Superior company, both cases were eventually won by the firm in the U. S. Supreme Court.
 Daniel Cowan Jackling and partners, who controlled Butte & Superior, also refuted the Minerals Separation patent and funded the ensuing legal battles that lasted over a decade.
 They - Utah Copper (Kennecott), Nevada Consolidated, Chino Copper, Ray Con and other Jackling firms - eventually settled, in 1922, paying a substantial fee for licenses to use the Minerals Separation process.
 One unfortunate result of the dispute was professional divisiveness among the mining engineering community for a generation.

 In 1913, the Minerals Separation paid for a test plant for the Inspiration Copper Company at Miami, Arizona.
 Built under the San Francisco office director, Edward Nutter, it proved a success.
 Inspiration engineer L. D. Ricketts ripped out a gravity concentration mill and replaced it with the Minerals Separation process, the first major use of the process at an American copper mine.
 A major holder of Inspiration stock were men who controlled the great Anaconda mine of Butte.
 They immediately followed the Inspiration success to build a Minerals Separation licensed plant at Butte, in 1915–1916, a major statement about the final acceptance of the Minerals Separation patented process.